manuel-serrano/hop/doc/nodejs.md

 Notable differences
 ==============

-`process.version`returns the Hop.js version.
-The Node.js version is
-stored in the `node`property of `process.versions`.

 The default behaviour of Hop.js is to launch an HTTP server.
 To mimic Node.js, use the `--no-server` option to disable the launch of the Hop.js built-in server, and automatically terminate the process when